How to maximise energy savings with energy conservation measures / ECMs:

 Examples of Energy Conservation Measures / ECMs

-ECMs are typically driven by advancements in technology whereby equipment and energy consuming devices become more and more energy efficient and cheaper over time.
+ECMs are typically driven by advancements in technology whereby equipment and energy-consuming devices become more and more energy-efficient and cheaper over time.
 A clear example of this is the proliferation of LED technology (Light emitting diodes).
-LED technology requires less power for the same equivalent light output of traditional fluorescent and compact fluorescent lights (CFL).
+LED technology requires less power for the same equivalent light output as traditional fluorescent and compact fluorescent lights (CFL).

 Here are some other examples of Energy Conservation Measures ( ECMs ).

 - Lighting controls including timers and occupancy sensors

 - Upgrades to Heating Ventilation Air-Conditioning and Cooling (HVAC) – Dampers, actuators and controls